SufyanDahalan/VSWorkbench/docs/thesis/Include/Thesis.md

 accompanies the task of documenting software while simultaneously building it.

-## telemetry?

-analyze how much specific functions/services/features are used and say smth about it.

-## contexts

-write something about having 4 contexts running at the same time.
-(3 vanilla apps, and the extension, therefore requiring 4 api singletons)

-## Design Patterns Used
+## Design Patterns Used todo{rething title}

-Due VSCode is built with web technologies, and JS being a slower language, VSCode has notoriously slower start up times compared to other code editors.
+As VSCode is built with web technologies, and JS being a slower language, VSCode has notoriously slower start up times compared to other code editors.
-Additionally, VSCode has trouble rendering big files, as opposed to c/c++ based code editors like sublime text.
+Additionally, VSCode has trouble rendering big files, as opposed to C/C++ based code editors like sublime text.

 Therefore, it is vital to make smart decisions when possible in order to not slow down the user's VSCode instance, or worse the user's operating system.